marwahfaraj/agentic-campaign-strategist/README.md

 Agentic segmentation systems are useful when they can translate marketer intent into an audience.
 The next layer of value is decision support: understanding customer journey signals inside that audience, validating fit against the known campaign objective, and recommending the most appropriate activation style.

-This project uses public or synthetic retail transaction data to avoid any proprietary company data.

 ## What It Builds